|

 the strategy to freaking nail down a merchandising workflow that will

-produce multiples.
-To see the full-sized article (don't laugh at the photo, ok?)
-CLICK HERE (you may have to click to zoom once your browser opens it) If
+To see the full-sized article (don’t laugh at the photo, ok?)
+CLICK HERE (you may have to click to zoom once your browser opens it)

 you want to come and hear me personally tell my story and how these